 The new Health Sciences Centre will replace existing simulation space and will replicate the work environments for a variety of hospitals and laboratories.
 This centre will enable students to learn in an innovative, cohesive space that improves their quality of education.

 “Healthcare professionals do a fantastic job every day at saving lives and helping people be healthier,” said Adrian Dix, Minister of Health.
 “The innovative Health Sciences Centre for Advanced Simulation at BCIT will have more realistic work scenarios that will give students the skills and experience they need to deliver quality care to their patients once they graduate.”

-The new centre will be a four-storey, 9,909 square-metre (106,660 square-feet), net-zero carbon emission building ─ supporting government’s CleanBC objectives of reducing commercial carbon footprints.
+The new centre will be a four-storey, 111,460 square-feet, net-zero carbon emission building ─ supporting government’s CleanBC objectives of reducing commercial carbon footprints.
 The centre will accommodate and provide learning spaces to approximately 7,000 students, including part- and full-time students.
 It will also be the most sustainable building on campus and the first building to be a part of the INSPIRE Campaign.

 “Our government is investing in cutting-edge 21st-century facilities like this so that students can develop the skills they need for rewarding, in-demand jobs in the health-care sector,” said Janet Routledge, MLA for Burnaby North.
 “By enhancing training for health-care professionals, we are delivering quality services that British Columbians count on.”